digital-humans-project/deep-mimic/README.md

 ### Deep Mimic Dataset

 Deep Mimic dataset is an infinite iterable-style dataset that keeps sampling from a group of motions, as specified in the JSON file in the `datasets` folder.
-The dataset returns a `DeepMimicMotionDataSample` object, which includes the fields in `KeyframeMotionDataSample` and the following additional fields:
+The dataset returns a `DeepMimicKeyframeMotionDataSample` object, which includes the fields in `KeyframeMotionDataSample` and the following additional fields:

 ```python
 _fields = {